 As technology develops and progresses, of course it’s going to affect the way things are done.
 And currently, it’s plain to see that the trend in the IT sector is towards the cloud.
 It is therefore worth taking a moment to look at how the cloud has developed over the last few years.
-This shows us the overarching framework in which EDI will continue to develop.
+This shows us the overarching framework in which modern EDI will continue to develop.

 Cloud as a major trend

 The first cloud wave were the infrastructure clouds, also known as Infrastructure as a Service, or IaaS.
 Examples included AWS, Azure, Alibaba & Google Cloud.
 In the second wave, software vendors (SW vendors) started moving their applications to the cloud, some earlier, such as Salesforce, others later, such as SAP with S/4HANA.
 This is another trend that cannot be reversed.
 Companies are increasingly using cloud applications because they let departments access the tools best tailored to their specific tasks.
 Earlier concerns such as lack of security or lack of control over data no longer seem to worry companies today.
 They now recognise that cloud providers can actually guarantee a higher degree of security than they could in house.
 In short: the cloud is here to stay.
 Indeed, the future belongs to vendor clouds, otherwise known as Software as a Service or SaaS.

 The first integration clouds quickly followed the infrastructure and vendor clouds.
 This is simply because these needed integrating with one another as well as those systems still running on premises.
 So why not move integration to the cloud, too?
 In this context you will often hear terms such as Integration Platform as a Service (iPaaS) or Middleware as a Service.
 This cloud-based integration is based on the increasing use of modern web APIs, which we shall be shortening to API.
 These mediate between the various vendor clouds and the client’s on-premises inventories.
 Basically, these integration clouds with their web-APIs are found in the gaps between the various domains.